osuosl-cookbooks/osl-php/README.md

 #### Actions
 * `:create` - Default action.
 Creates an ini file at the location specified by the name property with the configuration passed to the options property, while applying other properties.
+* `:remove` - Removes an ini file at the location specified by the name property.

 #### Attributes